BrunoSouzza/Singleton/README.md

 > Ensuring that a class has only one instance by providing a global access point to that instance
 ---
-See at the UML Diagram below:
+Look at the UML Diagram below:

 * The Singleton class declares a static member **instance()** using the single instance of the class to handle the reference.
 * Private contructor without parameter, ensuring that no one can instantiate the class, only the class itself.